shivannis/xandr-docs-public/xandr-docs/articles/invest/creative-faq.md

 to check.

 Please see [Click Tracking](click-tracking.md) for further details on click tracking.
-If you are still having problems, please contact Xandr Support.
+If you are still having problems, please contact Microsoft Advertising Support.

 ## Can I run creatives in different languages?